nftport/nftport-unity/README.md

 -------
 ### Supported Networks
-Create cross-chain games and products
+Create cross-chain games and products with fast and reliable NFT data and mints
 - Ethereum ✅
 - Polygon ✅
 - Rinkeby ✅